saragibby/gen-ai-workshop/README.md

 > [**Azure OpenAI service**](https://azure.microsoft.com/en-us/services/cognitive-services/openai-text-generation/): a managed service for application use of generative AI models.
 It provides a simple API for generating text, and has built-in models to use.

-To get started, click on the link below to open the lab environment in your browser.
+To get started, click on the buttn below to Open GenAI Playground (our workshop lab environment) in your browser.

 [![Open GenAI Playground](open-genai-playground.png)](https://openai-proxy-23uljr-ca.salmonsea-82a61dba.swedencentral.azurecontainerapps.io/)